The 2012 Poppies - the Judges!

 sculpted.
 Check out his work at his site, ModelZone.

-Sideshow and Bowen Designs.
-Tim lives with his wife, Rebekah, and their
+and most recently DC Entertainment.
+Tim lives with his wife, Rebekah,

 'Iron-Cow' Cauley, probably best known for his custom action